developeric/VSMPEG/docs/index.md

 # Usage

-The most convenient way to use *any* VapourSynth script right now is with [VapourSynth Editor (aka vsedit)](https://forum.doom9.org/showthread.php?t=170965).
+The most convenient way to use _any_ VapourSynth script right now is with [VapourSynth Editor (aka vs-edit)](https://forum.doom9.org/showthread.php?t=170965).

 Open it, drag and drop [vsmpeg.vpy](https://github.com/rlaPHOENiX/VSMPEG/blob/master/vsmpeg.vpy) into it's text editor window, and it will open.
 It will now open that file location from then on automatically.

-All the variables you see before this line:

-    # /!\ Do not edit beyond here unless you know what your doing /!\

-Can safely be edited as long as you read information next to that variable, and in this document below.
+Now, just copy config.example.yml as config.yml, and edit it to your liking.
+Further information on the config options are shown below.

 ## Previewing

-Once you have edited the variables to your liking, preview and check everything by pressing `[F5]` or clicking `Script`->`Preview`, in the menu bar.
+Using vs-edit, you can preview the output of your script like a basic video player.
+Simply press `[F5]` or clicking `Script`->`Preview` in the menu bar to open the Preview window.

 ## Encoding